-RTÉ celebrate International Women's Day on March 8th with a vivid documentary portrait of Eavan Boland, a writer who has been called "the first great woman poet in the history of Irish poetry."
+RTÉ celebrated International Women's Day with a vivid documentary portrait of Eavan Boland, a writer who has been called "the first great woman poet in the history of Irish poetry."

 Eavan Boland: Is it Still the Same? explores Eavan Boland’s unusual background (her father was a distinguished diplomat, her mother an artist); her experience of early exile in London and New York; her struggle to find her place in the male-dominated poetry scene of Dublin in the 60s and involvement in the Irish Women’s Liberation movement; and the discovery of her poetic voice and subject matter in the Dublin suburbs of the 1970s.